Find out the essentials of PSD2, including the origins and the proposed regulatory standards.

 This can be seen as a negative side-effect of security as the break in the checkout process can lead to cart abandonment.

-However there are ways to improve your SCA, without you having to lift a finger.
+However there are ways to improve your SCA with 3D Secure 2.0, without you having to lift a finger.

 PSD2's next steps

 Member states had two years, ending in January 2018, to implement the changes into their national laws.

 In June 2017, the European Banking Authority responded to the European Commission with a final draft of the Regulatory Technical Standards (RTS) on Strong Customer Authentication and common and secure communication under PSD2.

 With all the information available, it looks like the RTS will be officially published by late February 2018.
 And will come into effect August/September 2019.

 As a fully regulated PSD2 compliant payment provider, we’re here to guide you through the changes, and provide seamless services throughout the disruption.